 Sites Inventory.
-Figure E_7 also includes the sites inventory used to meet Gardena's 2021-2029 RHNA.
-Table E_6 shows the distribution of RHNA units by population of persons with disabilities.
-Nearly 99 percent of all RHNA units are in tracts where 10 to 20 percent of the population experience a disability, including 99.5 percent of lower income units, 97.3 percent of moderate income units, and 99.3 percent of above moderate income units.
+Figure E-7 also includes the sites inventory used to meet Gardena's 2021-2029 RHNA.
+Table E-6 shows the distribution of RHNA units by population of persons with disabilities.
+Of all RHNA units, 99 percent are in tracts where 10 to 20 percent of the population experience a disability, including 100 percent of lower income units, 96.8 percent of moderate income units, and 99.7 percent of above moderate income units.